 Respondents did not find all plentiful water resources important, placing lower importance on the following with fewer responding that there were highly or extremely important:

 - plentiful water for recreation (39%)

 Respondents were asked about their personal experiences with water resources, including changes in water quality and if they had experienced any negative impacts due to poor water quality.

-Respondents were asked whether they thought the quality of water resources was getting worse, better, or had remained the same over time (Figure 3).
-A majority of respondents felt the quality of rivers (46%), lakes (44%), oceans (43%), bays (40%), and groundwater (38%) was getting worse.
+Respondents were asked whether they thought the quality of water resources was getting worse, was getting better, or had remained the same over time.
+A majority of respondents felt the quality of the following was getting worse:

 Interest in Environmental Water-Related Topics

 Respondents were asked to indicate their level of interest in water-related topics such as watershed restoration, fish and wildlife water needs, and forest management.
 Respondents could select as many topics as they had interest in from the list.